Why people are romanticising mental health problems and why we need to stop it?

 Teach the readers to do mindfulness on their daily basis and make them know that having a mental health problem is not taboo and it could be treated well.
 Instead of exaggerating the perks of having a mental health problem, the articles should discuss more on how to compromise and understand the behaviors of those who have it.

-We still need to educate the society about mental health problems and romanticizing those illnesses is not the way to make them understand; it will only aggravate the situation.
+We still need to educate the society about mental illnesses and romanticizing those mental health problems is not the way to make people understand; it will only aggravate the situation.
 Depression is a leading cause of disability worldwide and is a major contributor to the overall global burden of disease according to the World Health Organisation.